-The Fund distributes to shareholders virtually all of its net income (interest and dividends, less expenses) as well as any net short-term or long-term capital gains realized from the sale of its holdings.
+The Fund generally distributes to shareholders virtually all of its net income (interest and dividends, less expenses) as well as any net short-term or long-term capital gains realized from the sale of its holdings.
 From time to time, the Fund may also make distributions that are treated as a return of capital.
-Income dividends generally are distributed quarterly in March, June, September, and December; capital gains distributions, if any, generally occur annually in December.
+Income and capital gains distributions, if any, generally occur annually in December.
 In addition, the Fund may occasionally make a supplemental distribution at some other time during the year.